Cotidib/tabs-display/README.md

 ### Overview and Learnings

-The main React functionality I learned are short-circuit evaluation and dynamic and conditional rendering.
+The main React functionality I learned are short-circuit evaluation, dynamic and conditional rendering and data fetching.
 I made my own setup, styling and added a night mode switch feature to the original idea of the project.

 ### Live Site
 https://constanzas-tabs-display.netlify.app/